googleapis/google-cloud-go/debug.md

 ### Tracing (experimental)

-All clients contain experimental support for the propagation of both OpenCensus and OpenTelemetry trace context to their receiving endpoints.
-However, apart from spans created during context propagation, the generated clients do not create spans.
-Only the following hand-written clients create spans for select
+Apart from spans created by underlying libraries such as gRPC, Google Cloud Go generated clients do not create spans.
+Only the spans created by following hand-written clients are in scope for the discussion in this section:
-operations:

 * [cloud.google.com/go/bigquery](https://pkg.go.dev/cloud.google.com/go/bigquery)
 * [cloud.google.com/go/bigtable](https://pkg.go.dev/cloud.google.com/go/bigtable)